Climate Solutions Caucus

 Senate

-The Senate Climate Solutions Caucus was formed in 2019 by Senator Michael Braun (R-IN) and Senator Chris Coons (D-DE).
-As the only bipartisan caucus focused on climate change, the Senate Climate Solutions Caucus plays an important role in the Republican-held Senate.
+The Senate Climate Solutions Caucus was formed in 2019 by Sen. Michael Braun (R-IN) and Sen. Chris Coons (D-DE).
 The Senate Climate Solutions Caucus is designed to be a small and active working group, focused on solutions.

 House of Representatives

-The House Climate Solutions Caucus is chaired Andrew Garbarino (R-NY-02).
-The Climate Solutions Caucus was initially formed in February 2016 by Representative Deutch and former Representative Carlos Curbelo (R-FL-26).
+The House Climate Solutions Caucus was formed in 2016 and is currently chaired by Andrew Garbarino (R-NY-02) and Chrissy Houlahan (D-PA-06).
 It has already played an important role in facilitating climate change discussions and in the introduction of bipartisan legislation.